TranLinh101h/-Intern_report/Task_3/README.md

 6. Type 'flutter pub publish --dry-run' in the terminal to check for any warnings

-7. Type 'Flashing pub Publishing' in the terminal to publish the package.
+7. Type 'flutter pub publish' in the terminal to publish the package.

 ## Conclusion